Glossary

 Hearsay

 A claim attributed to someone else (“X said…”) without direct observation or primary documentation in the cited segment.
-Hearsay is a **Source layer** (provenance): it documents *who speaks*, *when*, and on what evidentiary basis.
-It is **separate** from **macros** (mechanisms) that describe *how* a statement turns into “truth on paper.”
-Hearsay is a **Source**, not a macro.
+Treat as a provenance flag: who said it, when, and with what evidentiary basis?

 Amplification